 Best Hotel in The Bight Settlement: Villa Islander

 This hotel is in the best neighbourhood to stay in The Bight Settlement if you want to be close to everything.
-It offers a private beach, free private parking, and a car rental desk so you can explore the rest ofisland.
+You’ve dreamed of those dream beach houses in the Bahamas, now here it is.
+This hotel offers a private beach, free private parking, and a car rental desk so you can explore the rest of the island.
 The villa itself is fully equipped to suit every type of traveller and is a stone’s throw from the beach.

 Best Luxury Hotel in The Bight Settlement: Windsong on the Reef